AWI-ESM/documentation_AWI-CM3/migrate_to_awi-esm3.md

 `how_to.rst` is 514 lines against a healthy maximum of about 287, and `-cc` plus `-is` would push it past 800.
 The component split is the natural cut and is content preserving.

-## Work needed in esm_tools

-Two things to fix in esm_tools before the documentation can describe the feature switches honestly.
-Neither blocks the phases below.
+## How the feature switches actually behave

+Checked against esm_tools rather than assumed, because the two variants look inconsistent and are not.

-**Make the switch placement consistent, then state the rule.** The working rule today is that a switch which needs a recompile belongs to the install target, and a switch which only changes what runs belongs in the runscript. `-is` follows it cleanly: `develop-is` brings the PISM and dEBM binaries, `interactive_mesh` turns the coupling on at runtime, and it only injects workflow subjobs and `regen_oasis_weights`. `-cc` bundles all three CO2 switches onto the version, although only `with_co2_oce_coupling` is build affecting, since it selects `branch: fesom2.6_recom_awiesm3_co2_coupling` and adds `recom_comp_flag: -DRECOM_COUPLED=ON`.
-The bundling is defensible because the three are only meaningful together, but the rule cannot be written down as a rule until the exceptions are deliberate.
+The rule is that a switch which needs a recompile is owned by the version, and a switch which only changes what runs is set in the runscript.
+The mechanism enforcing it is where the switch is written. `interactive_mesh` is a plain `general` default, so a runscript can override it.
+The three `with_co2_*` switches are assigned inside every `choose_version` entry, so `choose_version` wins and a runscript cannot override them.

-**Guard the build affecting switches.** `with_co2_oce_coupling` is an ordinary `general` key with nothing stopping it being set in a runscript against a plain `develop` install.
-The result is a configuration asking for a FESOM branch the build does not have, with no error saying so.
-Either derive the three CO2 switches from the version so they cannot be set directly, or fail loudly when they are set against an install without the REcoM branch.
-Once that exists it becomes a pitfalls entry rather than a trap.
+Verified by check-running `awiesm3-develop` with `with_co2_oce_coupling: true` forced in the runscript.
+The resolved config came back with `with_co2_oce_coupling: False`, `fesom.branch: 2.7.0` rather than the REcoM branch, an empty `recom_comp_flag`, and no `XCO2_oce` coupling field.
+The runscript value was discarded.

+So there is no build against config mismatch to guard against, and nothing structural to fix.
+What is left is a documentation problem: the setting is accepted and silently ignored, with no message, so somebody asking for the carbon cycle this way gets a clean run without one.
+That is a pitfalls entry for phase 5, and the answer it should give is to install the `-cc` target instead.

 ## Phases